tonymamo/getpackup/src/pages/index.md

 signupform:
   bgImage: /img/topo.png
   heading: Be the first to know when packup is live
-  text: Enter your name and email to get periodic updates about Packup
+  text: Enter your email to get periodic updates about Packup
 testimonials:
   - quote: This app is going to be a game changer.
 I can't wait to use it on upcoming hiking trips!